This delicious slow cooker creamed corn is the perfect comfort food. You can eat it just on its own or as a side to another dish.

 - In a slow cooker, add all the ingredients and stir lightly to combine.

 - Serve & Enjoy.

-- If you don’t have cream, then you can swap this out for milk, but the result won’t be as creamy and rich.
-If you want, you could always use a combination of milk and cream.
+- If you don’t have cream, then you can swap it out for milk, but the result won’t be as creamy and rich.
+If you want, you can use a combination of milk and cream.

 - If you love things cheesy, then you can always add a bit more cheese to the dish.
-Something like a strong cheddar would work well.
+Something like a strong cheddar will work well.

 - The dairy in this dish should not split as it might in other dishes.
-Dairy tends to split when cooked for a long amount of time, and it’s an important slow cooker tip to keep in mind when adding dairy to your slow cooker food.
+Dairy tends to split when cooked for an extended amount of time, and it’s an important slow cooker tip to keep in mind when adding dairy to your slow cooker food.